mapbox/mapbox-cli-py/README.md

   --help  Show this message and exit.

 Commands:
-  batch-update-feature  Insert, update, or delete multiple features in a
+  batch-update-features  Insert, update, or delete multiple features in a
                          dataset
   create                 Create an empty dataset create-tileset         Generate a tileset from a dataset delete-dataset         Delete a dataset delete-feature         Delete a single feature from a dataset list                   List datasets list-features          List features in a dataset put-feature            Insert or update a single feature in a dataset read-dataset           Return information about a dataset read-feature           Read a single feature from a dataset update-dataset         Update information about a dataset
 ```

 ### datasets list